XcodeBuild MCP server

 • Xcode 16.x or later

-Most MCP clients (Cursor, VS Code, Windsurf, Claude Desktop, etc.) support the following JSON configuration format:
+Most MCP clients (Cursor, VS Code, Windsurf, Claude Desktop, etc.) use the following JSON configuration format.
+Add this to your client's JSON configuration in the mcpServers object:

 "XcodeBuildMCP": {